 The typical asking rate per listing is in the $20's per square foot per year.
-The Lorton region is going through a decrease in rates.
-In the last 3 months, the median rate decreased $6 per sqft per year.
-That's a 20% decrease in rent.
+The Lorton submarket is going through a an increase in rates.
+In the last 3 months, the median rate went up $24 per sqft per year.

-Compared to the rest of the Washington D.C. market, the Lorton submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Lorton region has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 5 listings have been made available, which means listings might be going fast.
+In the last 90 days, 5 listings have been listed, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,750 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are around 2 floors.
-Most buildings in this region were built in 1985 and are Class A.
+The standard measurement for office space in this area is around 600 sqft.
+Most properties in this area are around 2 stories.
+Most buildings in this market were built in 1985 and are Class A.